hcguersoy/nexus-maven-plugin/README.md

 # Sonatype Nexus OSS Maven Plugin (nexus-maven-plugin)

-## Future...
+**DEPRECATED** **DISCONTINUED**

 I've decided to discontinue this plugin due to several reasons.
-One main may be that I can't encourage projects to use Maven ;-)
+One main reason may be that I can't encourage projects to use Maven ;-)
-But this functionality is still needed and I'll move it into a Plugin for [Jenkins](http://jenkins-ci.org).
+But this functionality is still needed and it is now moved into a Plugin for [Jenkins](http://jenkins-ci.org).
+You can use the [artifact-promotion Plugin](https://wiki.jenkins-ci.org/display/JENKINS/ArtifactPromotionPlugin) in the same way as the Maven plugin.

-But if you have any changes feel free to contribute them.
+Feel free to fork the [Github Repository](https://github.com/jenkinsci/artifact-promotion-plugin) and contribute your changes.

 ## Overview